 Also change some preferences to get the application to save files correctly.
 In Preferences > Format > choose "Plain Text"

-Then under "Open and Save", check the box that says "Ignore rich text commands in HTML files".
+Then under "Open and Save", check the box that says "Display HTML files as HTML code instead of formatted text".

 Then open a new document to place the code.